realliyifei/mac-karabiner-chinese-punctuations-to-halfwidth-forms/README.md

 There are lots of fancy text-replacement tools such as MacOS bulit-in keyboard text-replacement and Alfred 4 script.

 However, for the markdown and coding scenes of fullwidth langauges, the just-in-time (JIT) halfwidth conversion is more efficient and intuitive.
-By using Karabiner, we can type the halfwidth punctuations just by holding a hotkey and then switch back to fullwidth input automatically, instead of typing a replacement string each time.
+By using Karabiner, we can type the halfwidth punctuations just by holding a hotkey and then it would switch back to fullwidth input automatically and immediately, instead of typing a verbose replacement string each time.